peczenyj/simple-factory-p5/README.md

 If present, we will cache the result of the method `resolve`.
 The cache should responds to `get`, `set` and `remove` like [CHI](https://metacpan.org/pod/CHI).

 We will also cache fallback cases.
+The key used on the cache is `build_class`:`key`, to be possible share the same cache with many factories.

 If we need add a new build\_conf via `add_build_conf_for`, and override one existing configuration, we will remove it from the cache if possible.